TodePond/DreamBerd/README.md

 This allows you to write more efficient code when a value needs to change really often.

-For example, you need to poll an API every minute.
+For example, consider you need to poll an API every minute.
 Without variable variable variables you'd have to do this manually.
 With this feature, you can simply write

 ```
 var var var result = ""!!!!